metal-crow/Dark-Souls-PvP-AI/README.md

   * NOTES:
     * usually tell how they attack by how long it's been since they last attacked

 ## TODO
-resolution at 1440x810
-train neural net by listening to human (me) backstab detection neural net not working
-MORE TRAINING
---ignore any case where phantom present better velocity measure move away if casting fire surge when a weapon can poise break immediatly, doa more cautous back away attack style blood loss vulnerable to parrying crashing when gui disabled
+wog still ocasionally being iffy sometimes missing due to dead angling dragon breath not being dodged toggling not working healing ocasionally not working better velocity measure move away if casting fire surge when a weapon can poise break immediatly, do a more cautous back away attack style blood loss vulnerable to parrying crashing when gui disabled

   * **TOP Priority**
-    * Neural net work.
-Ensure that it works.
-    * why is greatsword not being dodged
-    * need to dodge homing soul masses
-    * Not dodging avelin
     * If behind enemy, dont have to dodge, if their attack wont hit me.
     * spear game too strong.
 Dynamic range fix?
     * any attack can be parried. allow ai to parry sometimes.
     * should attack even when enemy attacking, just determine their direction and attack to their side or behind.
     * impove bs neural network accuracy. try to bs with neural network on and using strafing, train with that
-    * CE camera lock script causes crashes.
-Fix under testing.

   * **HIGH Priority**
     * refine behind enemy safe state to be more behind enemy.
 Cone like?